nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 ]
 ```

 We know that `1` is not prime, so we can cross it out.
-And we immediately see that half of our numbers are multiples of `2`, so we can cross them all out.
+And we immediately see that half of our numbers are multiples of `2`, so we can cross them all out, but keep `2`, as it's the first prime number:

 ```
 [